Chloe Enever

 My Story

-On Septemter 4th, 2023, we experienced something unimaginable.
-My 18-year-old little sister, Karis, suffered a bleed on the brain.
+In 2023,My 18-year-old little sister, Karis, suffered a bleed on the brain.
 It came without any warning.

-She was rushed to the hospital after collapsing in pain and Tests and scans confirmed the bleed.
+She was rushed to the hospital after collapsing in pain and tests and scans confirmed the bleed.

 An ambulance raced her straight to Queen's Hospital for immediate brain surgery.
 The potential risks were terrifying: blood clots, stroke, coma, brain swelling, infections, muscle weakness, memory loss, and speech loss.